 Creating a teacher planner is like being prepared and armed for battle.
 This will help you gauge and keep track of the important things you need to focus your attention on.

-A good teacher planner is a tool that teachers can use for them to execute their roles effectively and wisely.
+A good teacher planner is a tool that teachers can use to execute their roles effectively and wisely.
 It is also a helpful indicator to remind them that it is also time to take a break by doing some self-care routine to help destress and make time for their personal life.

 What do you include in your teacher planner?
 Please share some of your own tips and tricks in creating a teacher planner that works best for you.